-Facebook Global Coin will reportedly be backed by a basket of real assets – bank deposits and short-term government securities.
+Facebook Global Coin will reportedly back by a basket of real assets – bank deposits and short-term government securities.

-In addition, the new stablecoin will be supplemented by a vast network of digital exchanges that would help users buy and sell Facebook Libra Coin for fiat.
+Besides, the new stablecoin will supplement by a vast network of digital exchanges that would help users buy and sell Facebook Libra Coin for fiat.

 “Rather, as the value of the underlying assets moves, the value of one Libra in any local currency may fluctuate.”

-“The assets in the Libra Reserve will be held by a geographically distributed network of custodians with investment-grade credit rating to provide both security and decentralization of the assets.”
+“The assets in the Libra Reserve will hold by a geographically distributed network of custodians with investment-grade credit rating to provide both security and decentralization of the assets.”

-The social media giant, expressed its beliefs, that Libra by acting as a global currency and a reliable financial infrastructure, might become a solution for unbanked regions.
+The social media giant expressed its beliefs.
+Libra by acting as a global currency and a reliable financial infrastructure, might become a solution for unbanked regions.

-According to the reports, the Facebook Libra Coin will be accepted on Whatsapp, Instagram, Spotify, and other apps.
+According to the reports, the Facebook Libra Coin will accept on Whatsapp, Instagram, Spotify, and other apps.

 As per the whitepaper, Libra blockchain and Facebook Libra coin will be governed by an independent and not-for-profit organization – Libra Association.

-The organization is headquartered in Geneva, Switzerland.
-As the media reports, Libra project investors Visa, Mastercard, Uber, and Paypal are among the confirmed members of the new association.
+The organization headquartered in Geneva, Switzerland.
+Libra project investors Visa, Mastercard, Uber, and Paypal are among the confirmed members of the new association.

 The social media giant reportedly is aiming to onboard around 100 members for the Libra Association by the target launch in the first half of 2020 and is considering launching its crypto first in India.

-“This decentralization ensures that there are low barriers to entry for both building on and using the network and improves the Libra ecosystem’s resilience over the long term.”
+“This decentralization ensures that there are low barriers to entry for both building on and using the network.
+It improves the Libra ecosystem’s resilience over the long term.”

 Facebook Libra Coin whitepaper release caused mixed reactions of the social media users and the crypto community.
-For example, Andreas Antonopolous an author of Mastering Bitcoin expressed his skepticism about the supposed open-source nature of the “Libra blockchain”.
+For example, Andreas Antonopolous, an author of Mastering Bitcoin, expressed his skepticism.
+However, it was about the supposed open-source nature of the “Libra blockchain”.

 Binance’ CEO Changpeng Zhao in his turn, in his tweet, mentioned Libra’s pros and cons with regard to the privacy of users.